-Puntila penned an article in the weekly Suomen Kuvalehti at the beginning of 1937 in which the idea of establishing a cultural foundation was voiced publicly for the first time.
-The writer was keen to turn the idea into reality as soon as possible, and the Finnish Cultural Foundation Association was formally established on Kalevala Day, February 28, 1937.
+The prime mover and force behind the campaign was the historian L.A.
+Puntila, who became later the first Secretary General, then in turn Chairman of the Board and the Supervisory Board.
+At the beginning of 1937, he penned an article in a major weekly paper, in which the idea of a Finnish-speaking cultural foundation was published for the first time.
+The proponents were keen to turn the idea into reality as soon as possible, so the Association of the Finnish Cultural Foundation was formally established on Kalevala Day, February 28, 1937.
 The initial funds for the Foundation were provided by donations from a bank director, Mauri Honkajuuri, and a teacher, Juho Jäkälä.

 Since the beginning, the Foundation's donors have included a broad cross-section of people.
 Heikki Huhtamäki donated a majority shareholding in the Huhtamäki company to the Foundation in 1943.
 Anna Palmroos, a teacher from Pori, made two significant donations in 1937 and 1942 out of money she had saved from her salary.
 Thriftiness has been a feature of many of the Foundation's donors over the years.

-Involving the provinces
+Involving the Whole Country

 The focus of the Foundation's activities has always reflected the spirit of the times.
 During the early years and the war, uniting the nation was high on the agenda, and promoting the arts and the sciences was seen as an important way of achieving this.
 In the 1950s, the emphasis shifted to promoting awards and competitions and general education.

-The regions account for an average of 30% of the total sum distributed by the Foundation in the form of grants.
+In the 1960s, a more active approach to developing the arts nationally and regionally emerged as a general trend.
+Thus, the Foundation turned its attention to the provinces and established a chain of 17 regional funds, which cover the entire country.
+The regions nowadays account for one third of the total sum distributed in the form of grants.
 Thanks to its regional funds, the Foundation is present across Finland.
-While following the Foundation's general approach, the emphasis of regional funds is on taking local conditions and local needs into account.
+While following the Foundation's general policies, the regional funds take local conditions and local needs into account.